gbv/jskos/jskos.md

-topConceptOf [set] of [concept schemes] concept schemes the concept is a top concept of mappings     [set] of [mappings]        mappings from and/or to this concept occurrences  [set] of [occurrences]     occurrences with this concept
+topConceptOf [set] of [concept schemes] concept schemes the concept is a top concept of mappings     [set] of [mappings]        mappings from and/or to this concept occurrences  [set] of [occurrences]     occurrences with this concept deprecated   [boolean]                  mark a concept as deprecated (false by default)

 The first element of field `type`, if given, MUST be the [item type] URI
 <http://www.w3.org/2004/02/skos/core#Concept>.